Chart Color Schemes

 Residential development activity is lower than average in Cabramatta - Lansvale according to AreaSearch's national comparison of local real estate markets

-Cabramatta - Lansvale has seen approximately 70 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 354 homes were approved, with a further 19 approved in FY26 so far.
-The population has been declining recently, suggesting that new supply has kept pace with demand, providing good options for buyers.
+Cabramatta - Lansvale has seen approximately 70 new homes approved annually over the past five financial years from FY21 to FY25, with a total of 354 approvals and an additional 23 in FY26.
+The population decline in recent years suggests that new supply has likely kept pace with demand, providing good options for buyers.
+New properties are constructed at an average expected cost of $298,000, aligning with regional trends.

 Frequently Asked Questions - Development